 Is UFE Effective for Fibroids on Stalks?

-For more information about pedunculated uterine leiomyomas, or any other type, book a consultation with a fibroid expert Dr. John Lipman from Atlanta Fibroid Center by calling (770) 953-2600 or using an online submission form.
+Here are more studies on pedunculated fibroids.
+For more information about pedunculated uterine leiomyomas, or any other type, book a consultation with the fibroid expert Dr. John Lipman from Atlanta Fibroid Center by calling (770) 953-2600 or using an online submission form.